lukas-jkl/dependable-classification/README.md

 ## Authors:

-- Patrick Deutschmann
+- Patrick Deutschmann, patrick.deutschmann@student.tugraz.at
-- Lukas Timpl
+- Lukas Timpl, lukas.timpl@student.tugraz.at

 ## Submitted files:

-- `config.yaml`: the wandb config file for setting the training parameters
+- `config.yaml`: the [Weights & Biases](https://wandb.ai/site) config file for setting the training parameters
 - `requirements.txt`: all used packages required to run our code
 - `train.py`: the main script to train the model
 - `nn_model.py` functions to create the model
 - `evaluation.py`: evaluation functions
-- `data_prep.py`: functions to prepare the datasets
+- `data_prep.py`: functions to prepare the data sets
-- `bounds_test.py`: contains a sanity-check test case
+- `bounds_test.py`: a sanity-check test case
+- `baselines.ipynb`: notebook with the baseline computations
+- `data_prep.ipynb`: notebook investigating the data sets